Timber construction in the urban context

 Photo zillerplus

-Around 360 cubic metres of softwood will be used in the timber construction on Mainzer Strasse.
-This corresponds to a dry weight of around 144 tonnes (the same building in solid construction would contain 1,565 tonnes of reinforced concrete and masonry).
-To produce this amount of wood, approx. 264 tonnes of CO2 (or the equivalent of 105,000 litres of crude oil) was removed from the atmosphere by the trees during photosynthesis.
-This amount of CO2 is stored (locked away) by the wooden construction.
-This is the case at least for the lifespan of the building.
-Long after the average lifespan of a property, the wood used in the construction will rot again and release the stored CO2 back into the air or it can be recycled to generate energy.
+The timber construction on Mainzer Straße uses approximately 360 cubic metres of softwood.
+This corresponds to a dry weight of around 144 tonnes – whereas the same building in solid construction would contain about 1,565 tonnes of reinforced concrete and masonry.
+To produce this amount of wood, trees absorbed around 264 tonnes of CO₂ from the atmosphere through photosynthesis (equivalent to roughly 105,000 litres of crude oil) by the time they were harvested.
+This CO₂ is now stored – captured – in the timber structure, at least for the lifespan of the building.
+Long after the average lifespan of a building, the wood used in the construction will rot and release the stored CO₂ back into the atmosphere or can be used for energy generation.